aptend/typing-transformer-obsidian/README.md

 dpx¦ -> don't panic¦
 ```

-where `¦` indicates the cursor position. `dpx¦` is the trigger rule, when `dp` is entered and then `x` follws, the conversion is triggered and the entered `dp` will be replaced by `don't panic` and the cursor will be placed at the end of `panic`.
+where `¦` indicates the cursor position. `dpx¦` is the trigger rule, when `dp` is entered and then `x` follows, the conversion is triggered and the entered `dp` will be replaced by `don't panic` and the cursor will be placed at the end of `panic`.

-The generic pattern can be expressed as: ** initial string + a trigger character = result string**
+The generic pattern can be expressed as: **initial string + a trigger character = result string**

 In addition to helping us expand abbreviated phrases, this pattern can also handle symbol conversions, such as auto-pairing symbols, or fullwidth to halfwidth symbols, examples:
 - `《¦ -> 《¦》` rule describes the automatic matching of Chinese book marks and placing the cursor in the middle
 - `。。¦ -> .¦` rule describes the transformation of two Chinese periods into one English period

-Have fun converting!
+Refer to more rules in the setting page of Typing Transfomer and have fun converting!

 ### Insert paired fullwidth symbols to selection